-The ball's weight a slingshot can maximum send.
-As a ball with heavy weight needs more elastic force to reach the target and the ball, which is lighter, will need less elastic force to hit the target.
+The weight of the ball that the slingshot can throw.
+As the ball with heavy weight needs more elastic force to hit the target.
+In addition the lighter ball weight will need less elastic force to hit the target.
 That's why the weight of ball is important for projectile motion.